amiraligrr/ZP-lang-Framework/README.md

 ## What does ZP stand for?

-ZP stands for Zereshk Polo – a traditional Persian dish made with rice, barberries, and chicken.
+ZP stands for Zereshk Polo(زرشک پلو) – a traditional Persian dish made with rice, barberries, and chicken.

 Why name a programming framework after food?
 Because like a good meal, a programming language should feel familiar, warm, and accessible to everyone.
 Zereshk Polo is a dish many Iranians grow up with.
 Similarly, ZP aims to make programming feel like something you already know by letting you code in your mother tongue.